UCHIC/CIWS-VisChallenge/doc/relevant_literature.md

 ## Additional Literature on Data Resolution for Water Management

+The following are papers that might be useful in getting new visualization and analysis ideas for how to process, analyze, and or visualize high-resolution water use data.

 Nguyen, K. A., Stewart, R. A., & Zhang, H. (2014).
 An autonomous and intelligent expert system for residential water end-use classification.
 Expert Systems with Applications, 41(2), 342-356. doi: https://doi.org/10.1016/j.eswa.2013.07.049